-- 18. By letter of 23 December 2003 the Registrar informed all the Parties to the cases concerning Legality of Use of Force of the Court's decisions on the issues discussed at the meeting of 12 December 2003.
+- 17. By letter of 23 December 2003 the Registrar informed all the Parties to the cases concerning Legality of Use of Force of the Court's decisions on the issues discussed at the meeting of 12 December 2003.
 The Agents were informed that the Court had decided, pursuant to Article 31, paragraph 5, of the Statute, that, taking into account the presence upon the Bench of judges of British, Dutch and French nationality, the judges ad hoc chosen by the respondent States should not sit during the current phase of the procedure in these cases; it was made clear to the Agents that this decision by the Court did not in any way prejudice the question whether, if the Court should reject the preliminary objections of the Respondents, judges ad hoc might sit in subsequent stages of the cases.
 The Agents were also informed that the Court had decided that a joinder of the proceedings would not be appropriate at that stage.
-Finally, the Agents were informed that the Court had fixed 27 February 2004 as the timelimit for the filing of any new documents, and that such documents, which should only relate to jurisdiction and to admissibility, would be dealt with as provided for in Article 56 of the Rules of Court. - 19.
-By letter of 26 February 2004 Serbia and Montenegro indicated that it wished to produce new documents pursuant to Article 56 of the Rules.
-In accordance with paragraph 1 of that Article, those documents were communicated to Belgium, which, by letter of 12 March 2004, informed the Court that it did not object to their production.
-The Court decided that they would be added to the case file.
-By a joint letter of 27 February 2004 the Agents of the respondent States in the cases concerning Legality of Use of Force indicated that their Governments also wished to produce new documents pursuant to Article 56 of the Rules.
-In the absence of any objection by Serbia and Montenegro, to which the documents had been communicated in accordance with paragraph 1 of that Article, the Court decided that they would be added to the file of each case. - 20.
-Pursuant to Article 53, paragraph 2, of its Rules, the Court, having consulted the Parties, decided that copies of the pleadings and documents annexed would be made accessible to the public on the opening of the oral proceedings. - 21.
-Public sittings were held between 19 and 23 April 2004, at which the Court heard the oral arguments and replies of:
+Finally, the Agents were informed that the Court had fixed 27 February 2004 as the timelimit for the filing of any new documents, and that such documents, which should only relate to jurisdiction and to admissibility, would be dealt with as provided for in Article 56 of the Rules of Court. - 18.
+By a joint letter of 27 February 2004 the Agents of the respondent States in the cases concerning Legality of Use of Force indicated that their Governments wished to produce new documents pursuant to Article 56 of the Rules.
+In the absence of any objection by Serbia and Montenegro, to which the documents had been communicated in accordance with paragraph 1 of that Article, the Court decided that they would be added to the file of each case. - 19.
+Pursuant to Article 53, paragraph 2, of its Rules, the Court, having consulted the Parties, decided that copies of the pleadings and documents annexed would be made accessible to the public on the opening of the oral proceedings.

+20. Public sittings were held between 19 and 23 April 2004, at which the Court heard the oral arguments and replies of: